thoughtbot/laptop/README.md

 * [Bundler] for managing Ruby libraries
 * [Foreman] for managing web processes
 * [gh] for interacting with the GitHub API
-* [Heroku Toolbelt] for interacting with the Heroku API
 * [Homebrew] for managing operating system libraries
 * [ImageMagick] for cropping and resizing images
 * [Node.js] and [NPM], for running apps and installing JavaScript packages